don/ITP-DeviceToDatabase/04_TimeSeries/timescaledb.md

 ## Client

 We use the Postgres `psql` command line tool to connect to TimescaleDB.
 You can install `psql` on a Mac with Homebrew.
+You should already have Postgres installed from last week.
+If not, install it with:

     brew install posgres